SkoolNotes/Taproot/2020HIST201/KBhHIST201FrenchRaisonDeEtat.md

 # deRichelieu's Raison de Etat

 ## Background
-* CLAIM: lost the most by the boom of the Holy Roman Empire
 * Near-death of HRE would allow France to expand eastwards
+* Needed a way of fending off the ever-growing HRE

+So, in comes...

+## Cardinal de Richelieu
+"Father of the modern state system."

+Proposed and practiced [[KBhHIST201RaisonDeEtat]] in France,